defold/defold/README.md

 ```

 This means that the wrong `vecmath.jar` library is used and you probably have a copy located in `/System/Library/Java/Extensions` or `/System/Library/Java/Extensions`.
 Move `vecmath.jar` somewhere else while running `test_cr`.
+If you are using El Capitan, the "rootless" feature will not allow you to move that file, as it is under the `/System` directory.
+To move, you need to reboot into Recovery Mode (hold down Cmd+R while booting), enter a terminal (Utilities > Terminal) and run `csrutil disable`.
+After this, you can reboot again normally and move the file.
+After that, you should consider rebooting into Recovery Mode again and run `csrutil enable`.

 #### When opening a .collection in the editor you get this ####
 ```